Finding a Top Financial Advisor Firm in Walnut Creek, California

 Clients with a lower risk tolerance will receive a conservative allocation that minimizes volatility, and clients with loftier goals will receive a more aggressive portfolio.
 All portfolios will be heavily diversified, and the firm regularly revisits portfolios to ensure the asset allocation is still appropriate and the selected securities are providing optimal value.

 Boltwood Capital Management, which has been in business since 1986, has one of the highest minimum account sizes on this list at $1 million.
 However, the firm states that it may accept clients with less than that amount.
 Every one of the firm’s around 160 clients are individuals.
 Despite the aforementioned minimum, there's about a 60/40 split between individuals below and above the high-net-worth threshold.

 The firm offers financial planning services, along with portfolio management and individual investment advice.
 Boltwood is a fee-only firm, meaning it only earns compensation from the advisory fees it charges.

 Boltwood Capital Management Background

-Boltwood charges management fees as a percentage of your assets under management (AUM).
+Boltwood charges management fees as a percentage of your overall assets under management (AUM).
 These range from 0.50% to 1.00%, depending on the value of your assets.
 Both financial planning and investment supervisory services are included in this rate.